12 Best & Easy Freelance Jobs for Beginners

 How to Start:

-Freelance writing jobs are everywhere in today’s age but there is a lot of competition so you’ll need to find a way to make yourself stand out.
-To start your career as a freelance writer, you must have a portfolio.
+Freelance writing jobs are everywhere today, but there is a lot of competition, so you’ll need to find a way to stand out.
+You must have a portfolio to start your career as a freelance writer.
 It doesn’t have to be a Bronte masterpiece, but you should at least have a few articles to show your skill to potential clients.

 Start by making a personal blog and writing articles on your preferred niche or topic.
 Do your research and curate well-written articles.
 Then, set up your profile on any of the best freelance sites for beginners and start pitching to clients.